-- Helps us develop more accurate judgment about our abilities and insight about ourselves - Is a skill that can be developed by pausing to reflect.
-Pausing in session helps clients to integrate what they have - learned from therapy.
-Improving learning through enhanced metacognition: a classroom study; J. R.
+- Helps us develop more accurate judgment about our abilities and insight about ourselves - Is a skill that can be developed by pausing to reflect. - Pausing in session helps clients to integrate what they have learned from therapy.

-Baird, European Journal of Science Education 1986
+\ Improving learning through enhanced metacognition: a classroom study; J. R. Baird, European Journal of Science Education 1986

-Domain-specific enhancement of metacognitive ability following meditation in the low control of Experimental Psychology: General, 2014 May 12.
+\\ Domain-specific enhancement of metacognitive ability following meditation training; Journal of Experimental Psychology: General, 2014 May 12.